S.Pellegrino Young Chef 2016: All the Action from Day 2 of the Grand Final

 7. East Europe

-Rodrigo Sandor from East Europe arrived on the stage with a gallop with the final element of his dish – parsley oil that was then served to the seated chefs.
+Rodrigo Sandor from East Europe arrived on the stage at the gallop with the final element of his dish – parsley oil that was then served to the seated chefs.
 The dish showcased Mangalica pork three ways along with caramelised cauliflower puree, raisin coulis and beetroot tortellini.
-Sandor's message was clear: he wanted to represent Hungary, where people like smoked food and pork, in his dish, as well as reminiscing on his mother’s childhood dishes.
+Sandor's message was clear: he wanted to represent Hungary, where people like smoked food and pork, in his dish, as well as reminiscing about his mother’s childhood dishes.
 His relaxed mentor Adi Hadean, from neighbouring Romania, reflected that they have some shared history, but are from two very different cultures, however, when he tasted the dish "I felt like my mother just hugged me."
 He also highlighted that Mangalica pigs, which have a special taste and an interesting fattiness, were once a rare breed, but are slowly re-gaining popularity.

 8. Spain & Portugal

 It was cheerful hugs all round in the Spain and Portugal kitchen as a relaxed and smiling chef mentor Andoni Luis Aduriz looked on as young chef David Andres put the finishing touches to his dish well within his allotted time frame.
-Aduriz was keen to take to the stage to present the young chef who had not only studied architecture, but been a professional sportsman until a given time his grandma told him to keep his feet on the ground, hence the colourful shoes as a powerful reminder.
-Having entered the kitchen a total novice and now he’s a sous chef in one of the beset restaurants in Spain.
+Aduriz was keen to take to the stage to present the young chef who had not only studied architecture but been a professional sportsman until a given time his grandma told him to keep his feet on the ground, hence the colourful shoes as a powerful reminder.
+Having entered the kitchen a total novice and now he’s a sous chef in one of the best restaurants in Spain.
 ‘I’m really lucky' said Aduriz.
 Andres dish used only three main ingredients including 'Lamb, artichokes and pine from Spain' which all represented his origin.
 The young chef completed the serve with some impressive culinary theatre at the chef's table.
-‘The lamb is amazing’ commented Mauro Colagreco with a final leaving comment of 'nice shoe's from chef Higgs.
+‘The lamb is amazing’ commented Mauro Colagreco with a final leaving comment of 'nice shoes' from chef Higgs.

 Australian chef mentor Peter Gilmore cast a last watchful eye over Leslie Hottiaux's dish before service ensued.
-A final shave of Alba white truffle was added to each of the judges dishes at their table with a good-humoured Wylie kidding that he didn’t want any.
+A final shave of Alba white truffle was added to each of the judge's dishes at their table with a good-humoured Wylie kidding that he didn’t want any.
 Speaking of his young protege Gilmore commented that she "had a very wise head for a young chef" and added that she had succeeded in doing something simple and seasonal.
 Cracco gave a final thumbs up, as the duo left the stage.

 10. Russia, Baltics, CIS

 Hezret Berdiev had the daunting task of being the last of the finalists to present his dish of 'Summer in Siberia', to the Seven Sages.
 Mentor chef Vladimir Mukhin was keen to point out the young chef is from a land over 5000 kilometres from Milan and as such the dish represented a new world and a different ecosystem.
 To ease them into this new land the jury were first given a taste of a fermented drink while the young chef urged them to eat the dish of his forefathers, including venison smoked on pine branches, before it got cold.
 The idea was to use maximum ingredients from his hometown to remember his grandmother and father making the dishes.
-An intrigued Dufresne wanted to know more about the pine cone and Colagreco joked that if the freshness on the dish was summer, he wondered how harsh winter was.
+An intrigued Dufresne wanted to know more about the pine cone and Colagreco joked that if the freshness of the dish was summer, he wondered how harsh winter was.

-The judges finished with a thanks also to the ALMA students who had assisted during the competition.
+The judges finished with a final thanks also to the ALMA students who had assisted during the competition.